SignAvatars: A Large-scale 3D Sign Language Holistic Motion Dataset and Benchmark: SignVAE: A Strong 3D SLP Baseline

 Our \name~dataset enables the first applications to generate high-quality and natural 3D sign language holistic motion along with 3D meshes from both isolated and continuous SL prompts.
-To this end, motivated by the fact that the text prompts are highly correlated and aligned with the motion sequence, our method consists of a two-stage process designed to enhance the understanding of varied inputs by focusing on both semantic and motion aspects.
+To achieve this goal, motivated by the fact that the text prompts are highly correlated and aligned with the motion sequence, our method consists of a two-stage process designed to enhance the understanding of varied inputs by focusing on both semantic and motion aspects.
 In the first stage, we develop two codebooks - a shared semantic codebook and a motion codebook - by employing two Vector Quantized Variational Auto-Encoders (VQ-VAE).
-This allows us to map diverse inputs to their corresponding semantic code indices and link motion elements to motion code indices.
+This allows us to map various kinds of input data to their corresponding semantic code indices and link motion elements to motion code indices.
 In the second stage, we utilize an auto-regressive model to generate motion code indices based on the previously determined semantic code indices.
 This integrated approach ensures a coherent and logical understanding of the input data, effectively capturing both the semantic and motion-related information.